 The NAXOS recording features the artistry of violinist Beata Halska and pianist Claudio Chaiquin.
 The musicians hail from Poland and Argentina respectively, but more recently have made their musical careers in France.
 Both have enjoyed successful solo careers, and they also perform together in recital.

 This is Halska and Chaiquin’s first recording collaboration, and it has been warmly received by critics and music-lovers alike.
 In his praiseworthy review of the recording in the Nov-Dec 2015 issue of Fanfare magazine, critic Robert Maxham commented on the importance of the music as well as the perceptive performances.
 About the Sonate libre, Maxham noted a musical “style that occasionally recalls that of Debussy — now elusive, now ecstatic — but [which] projects his language far into the future.”

-And in the early Chant du soir, Maxham states that the music “slithers in this reading with the seductiveness of Scheherazade.”
+And in the early Chant du soir, a piece that was premiered in Paris in 1900 by the then-very young violinist George Enescu, Maxham states that the music “slithers in this reading with the seductiveness of Scheherazade.”

 Recently, I had the opportunity to interview Beata Halska and Claudio Chaiquin about their new recording and how they put it together.
 Their observations, presented below, are translated from French into English.

 PLN: How did you become familiar with the music of Florent Schmitt?

 CC: I have always loved French music — particularly the piano and chamber works of Debussy and Ravel as well as the songs of Fauré and Chabrier.
 Little by little I came to discover other French composers as well — lesser-known ones like Reynaldo Hahn, André Caplet, Maurice Emmanuel, and of course Florent Schmitt.
 The very first pieces I knew by Schmitt were part of the two-piano suite Reflets d’Allemagne.